Workshop 2: Definitions and plant parts Workshop 3: Keys Workshop 4: Keys

 1) The Person

-and a huge dose of self-doubt
+and a good dose of caution and self-doubt.

-We hope this workshop gives you some new tools to use
+I hope this workshop gives you some new tools to use

 in appreciating and identifying plants.